 - 450 successfully completed projects achieving 88% of deliverables;

 - CQDM pharmaceutical partners committing significant additional contributions to several research laboratories to further develop CQDM technologies;

-- launch of 6 start-ups in the life sciences sector;
+- launch of 6 start-ups in the life sciences sector (calculated in November 2018);

-- $194 M in additional investments for researchers.
+- $194 M in additional investments for researchers (calculated in November 2018).